Prepared by the Walden Form and Style Editors from questions sent to their account email@example.com.

 Q: I need some guidance as to what templates and guides to use for the PhD dissertation proposal.
 I just had my prospectus approved and am starting to work on my proposal and want to use the right templates and guides.

 A: Use the dissertation template found by clicking on the PhD Dissertation button on the Programs page.
-The appropriate content checklists are located on the Center for Research Quality Doctoral Capstone and Project Resources page in the PhD Documents area.
+The appropriate content checklists are located on the Office of Research and Doctoral Services Doctoral Capstone and Project Resources page in the PhD Documents area.

 Q: In APA style, how do you write out a range or span of years (e.g., from 2012 to 2016.
 Do I write this information as 2012 - 2016, 2012 - 16; 2012-2016 or 2012-16).